Tick off all 93 things to do on Brisbane’s bucket list

 34. Eat your way through all the best burgers

-Whether it's tender fried chicken, a succulent beef patty or vego delight, Brisbane has a number of epic burger joints just waiting for you to try.
+Whether it's tender fried chicken, a succulent beef patty or a vego delight, Brisbane has a number of epic burger joints just waiting for you to try.
 Check out our guide to find Brisbane's best burgers.

 35. Devour a strawberry sundae at the Ekka